July 1, 2026 — Game Over for Exchanges Without a MiCA License

 1. Check your exchange's MiCA status On CryptoExchangePicks, every exchange shows its current regulatory status: ✅ EU/MiCA-regulated, ⏳ License pending, or — Not regulated.
 Use our exchange overview for a quick check.

 2. Transfer assets to a regulated exchange If your exchange has no clear MiCA status: move your crypto assets to a regulated platform.
-OKX Europe, Binance, Bitpanda, Kraken, Crypto.com, and Bybit have EU licenses.
+OKX Europe, Bitpanda, Kraken, Coinbase EU, Crypto.com, and Bybit hold genuine MiCA licenses.
 Our exchange comparison shows all details.

 3. Adjust your leverage strategy If you trade futures with high leverage: prepare for potential restrictions.
 Gradually reduce your leverage and adjust your risk management.
 Transitioning from 50x to 5x is less painful when it's planned rather than forced.